-Exco is also looking inwards with respect to ESG and sustainability trends to ensure its own operations are sustainable.
-We are investing significant capital to improve the efficiency of our own operations and lower our own carbon footprint.
+Exco itself is also looking inwards with respect to ESG and sustainability trends to ensure its own operations are sustainable.
+We are investing significant capital to improve the efficiency and capacity of our own operations while lowering our own carbon footprint.
+Our Sustainability Report is available on our corporate website at: www.excocorp.com/leadership/sustainability/.

-Over the next 5 years Exco is currently targeting a compounded average annual growth rate of approximately 10% for revenues and slightly higher levels for EBITDA and Net Income during this timeframe, producing annual EPS of roughly \$1.90 in fiscal 2026.
+Exco is currently targeting a compounded average annual growth rate (excluding acquisitions) of approximately 10% for revenues and slightly higher levels for EBITDA and Net Income through fiscal 2026, which is expected to produce an annual EPS of roughly \$1.90 by the end of this timeframe.
 This target is expected to be achieved through the launch of new programs, general market growth, and also market share gains consistent with the Company's operating history.
-Capital investments will remain elevated in the next few years in order to position the Company for the significant growth opportunities we anticipate.
+Capital investments will remain elevated in the balance of the fiscal year in order to position the Company for the significant growth opportunities we see.